Six Steps to Clearer Skin with Raw Honey

 Birth control prescriptions for acne have side effects that include hormonal imbalances, vaginal bleeding, nausea, weight gain, missed periods, decreased libido, and mood changes.

-Use Raw Honey to Treat Acne
+Use Raw Honey to Clear Up Acne

 Natural acne treatments are conspicuously missing from the medical literature on the subject.
 This is because the pharmaceutical industry has strong financial ties to the scientific and medical research establishment that serves to preclude investigations into natural acne remedies.
 The exercise of investigating natural remedies is apparently being left to the individual to try on their own.